RedisLabs/redislabs-docs/content/rs/getting-started/creating-database/redisearch.md

 ### Add info to test index

 Now add some data to this index.
-We will add an object which key will be doc1 and then adds a title of "hello world", body of "my favorite object", and url of [https://redislabs.com/](https://redislabs.com/) to the object as follows:
+Here we add an object with the key doc1 and then add a title of "hello world", body of "my favorite object", and url of [https://redislabs.com/](https://redislabs.com/) to the object as follows:

 ```src